apache/fury-site/docs/specification/xlang_serialization_spec.md

 - `unscaledHeader = (meta << 1) | 1`
 - `payload = magnitude as canonical minimal little-endian bytes`

+For arbitrary-precision decimal carriers, `len` must not exceed `10_000`.
+This limit counts only the canonical unsigned binary bytes of `abs(unscaled)`;
+it does not count the header, decimal digits, or textual representations.

 Decoding:

 - `meta = unscaledHeader >>> 1`